Classics Review: Frankenstein (1931)

 Cinematography felt decent without any problems with the camera.

-I’m gonna have to give this film an Extra Point for keeping the monster’s actor a mystery, this was way before The Internet was born.
-If The Internet was around in the 30’s, the public would’ve never been surprised by a certain actor appearing in movie without any confirmation.
+I’m gonna have to give this film an Extra Point for keeping the monster’s actor a mystery, this was way before the Internet was born.
+If The Internet was around in the ‘30’s, the audience would’ve never been surprised by a certain actor appearing in a movie without any confirmation.
 I’m not kidding, if you watch the opening credits, it shows Cast Members playing who’s who.
 Only one them is labeled as a question mark on who’s portraying the monster.
 Let’s be honest, we all know who it is ever since we’ve heard of Frankenstein in countless media.